-To address the Army's need for nanosatellite laser communication systems, Physical Optics Corporation (POC) has developed a Lightweight Inter-Nanosatellite Communications (LINC) system.
-This system is based on unique integration of a new optical tracking scheme, with a common optical telescope antenna for the transmitter and receiver, and implementation of computer-on-module electronics.
-The innovation in using state-of-the-art optoelectronic components, MEMS mirrors, and lightweight telescopes for pointing and tracking will enable the system to achieve extremely low SWaP (<430 cm^3,<0.5 kg, ~8 W peak power for a 10 min/hr duty cycle), high intersatellite communication rates (>2 Gbps), low bit error rate (<10^-6), and highly accurate tracking, to communicate with fore and aft satellites based on a 3-kg SMDC-ONE nanosatellite in a simple 10-20 satellite ring constellation, addressing the SMDC Responsive Space program requirements for intersatellite lasercom at a distance of 3600 km.
-In Phase I, POC successfully demonstrated LINC feasibility by conducting technical analysis and simulation and initially tested a proof-of-concept prototype with an optical link sustaining>9.5 Gbps data throughput.
-In Phase II, POC plans to design an initial laser nanosatellite communication system, and fabricate its prototype for initial testing and transition to a complete nanosatellite laser communication system.
+To address the Army"s need for novel nanosatellite laser communication systems, Physical Optics Corporation (POC) proposes to develop a new Lightweight Inter-Nanosatellite Communications (LINC) system.
+This system is based on unique integration of a new optical tracking scheme, with a compact common optical antenna for transmitter and receiver, and novel implementation of smart computer-on-module technology.
+The innovation in using MEMS mirrors and lightweight telescopes for pointing and tracking will enable the system to achieve extremely low-volume (<431 cm^3), low-mass (<0.5 kg), low-power budget (~8 W), high intersatellite communication rates>2 Gbps, low bit-error-rate<10^-6, and highly accurate tracking to communicate with fore and aft satellites based on a 3-kg SMDC-ONE nanosatellite in a simple 10-20 satellite ring constellation, which directly address the SMDC Responsive Space program requirements.
+In Phase I, POC will demonstrate LINC feasibility by conducting technical analysis and simulation and initial small-scale proof-of-concept prototype testing.
+In Phase II, POC plans to further refine the design and develop a reliable, launch-ready system integrated into a nanosatellite bus for initial testing and potential transition to a complete nanosatellite laser communication system.

 Small Business Information at Submission: